mitchellfyi/synorg/docs/runtime/assignment.md

 **Side effects:**
 - Clears `locked_at` timestamp
 - Clears `locked_by_agent` reference
-- Work item returns to the queue for another agent to claim
+- **Note**: The work item status remains `in_progress`; only the lock is released.
+To return the work item to the queue, you may need to manually reset the status to `pending` if desired.

 **Example:**